Montana Clergy Sexual Abuse Attorneys

 What Type of Compensation Can I Recovery in a Montana Sexual Abuse Lawsuit?

-Damages in a lawsuit or settlement for child sexual abuse are comprised of economic and non-economic damages.
-Like other civil claims, such as a personal injury, damages in sexual abuse cases are comprised of:
+Lawsuit damages for child sexual abuse are comprised of economic and non-economic damages.
+Like other personal injury claims, such as a personal injury, damages in sexual abuse cases are comprised of:

 - Pain and suffering